Eurosurveillance anniversary scientific seminar

 Eurosurveillance and ProMED, the Program for Monitoring Emerging Diseases, were both created during the mid-90s and have since then facilitated rapid communication about communicable diseases to a broad audience.
 On the occasion of the 20th Eurosurveillance anniversary, we take a look at how they operate to make this happen.

 The fifth Eurosurveillance scientific seminar will take place on 30 November 2016 on the margins of the European Scientific

-Conference on Applied Infectious Disease Epidemiology (ESCAIDE) at the same venue.
+Conference on Applied Infectious Disease Epidemiology (ESCAIDE).